-spinal cord injury (SCI) begins with a blow to the
+Often a spinal cord injury (SCI) is caused by a blow to the

 A person with a potential SCI is taken to an emergency

 department and then to an intensive care unit.
-Initial management of the injury
+The first priority is stabilizing

 to prevent further damage.
-Because a spinal cord injury is often caused by a
+When a spinal cord injury is caused by a

 your doctor will ask you questions.
 Also, he or she will test not only the